 First and foremost, shadow IT.
 Users often turn to Dropbox or Google Drive when they need to share content, even internally with colleagues.
 The IT department has no control over what is shared with who and who might have access to the content.

-Expected productivity gains can be reached because of some or all of the above reasons.
+Expected productivity gains can’t be reached because of some or all of the above reasons.
 Then, what is the new tool or system worth.
 Some systems are even so difficult to use, that training of certain user groups is futile.
 Often they just need a simplified version of the system, that demands little or no training, and basically just contains the basic features that they need to get work done.
 Read our other article about how to avoid SharePoint Online end-user training.

 Our analysis shows that most users engage in shadow IT because they feel that have to, in order to get their daily tasks done.
-One way to avoid shadow IT is to level with the users and thoroughly analyze their needs and equally important, their IT skills.
+One way to avoid shadow IT is to level with the users and thoroughly analyze their needs and IT skills.
 Easy as it may sound, the reality is often full of compromises and trade-offs to make ends meet.